kareemIt/CISC3142LAB0/README.md

     Multiply = 3,
     Divide = 4,
     Sqrt = 5,
     Exponent = 6
 the point of this is when the user inputs what mode they want to use, the userinput is compared to the enum values and then excutes the command depending on the input.
-This is apart of the struc Calculator, in this struc we have first number,second number, user mode along with I have a constuctionor that takes in userinput and updates first number, second number, user mode.
+This is apart of the struc Calculator, in this struc we have first number,second number, user mode along with I have a constructor that takes in userinput and updates first number, second number, user mode.
 Then in the struc there is a switch case that checks the usermode with the enums operations and does the respective operation.